Skip to main content

 How does income protection insurance work?

-Once you’ve decided that you need income protection insurance, there are five main choices that you’ll need to make:
+There are five main choices that you’ll need to make:

 1. Cover level: The amount of benefit you’ll receive each month.
 You can choose the right level for you, but typically it’s up to 60% of your gross monthly income.